JRossbach/clojure-ws1314/ClojureProjekt_WS1314/README.md

 # ClojureProjekt

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to display a bibliography desktop application using KOMA and seesaw frameworks.

 ## Usage